 I cannot finance the cost of my study myself.
 What are the possibilities for scholarships?

 Can I submit documents in another language than English?

 No, the documents need to be translated into English by a sworn translator.

 Can I apply for multiple programmes at the same time?

-What are the costs for an MSc Programme at IHE Delft?
+What are the costs of an MSc Programme at IHE Delft?

-More information on programme fees can be found here.
+More information on the cost can be found here.

 Do I have to apply for the visa and resident permit myself?

 No. Successful applicants will receive documentation for visa and resident permit applications to complete and return to IHE Delft.
 EU/EEA and Swiss citizens don’t need residence permits.